 While psychedelics have been largely relegated to hippie and fringe “woo” culture in Western ideology, mounting research suggests that these substances have genuine power to help us heal, understand, and improve ourselves.
 These paradoxical compounds act chemically to produce sensations and experiences that defy comprehension and yet make perfect sense.

 This intersection of the tangible with the impalpable is exciting territory, with much to be explored and many questions yet to be answered.
 And though there is much to be discovered, many people are safely using psychedelics intentionally to improve their mind, body, spirit, and lead more fulfilling lives.

 If you’re interested in how to use psychedelics for healing, we’re here to help.
 We facilitate ceremonial trip sitting experiences so you feel supported on your psychedelic rite of passage—just like the Lakota Sioux tribe.
-Schedule a free call with one of our psychedelic facilitators to get started today.
+Schedule a call with one of our psychedelic facilitators to get started today.